Copyright 1994 - 2023 Bill's Bible Basics

 "What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God's."

 1 Corinthians 6:19-20, KJV

 With these thoughts I will bring this article to a close.
 I trust that you have enjoyed it, learned something from it, and I pray that it has been a blessing in your life.
 The choice is yours.
 What will you do?
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thank you so very much!
 May God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this article, or which contain topics which are related to this article.
 All of these articles are likewise located on this very same Bill's Bible Basics website: